 Moving around several countries and cities helped reinforce a sense of belonging that went beyond geographical borders.
 This notion acted as the framework to his artistic practice, in a desire to outline a common human experience across cultures and time.

-Athar Jaber’s practice mainly focusses on stone sculpture, but his artistic output also includes other exoressions such as performance, video, photography and text.
+Athar Jaber’s practice mainly focusses on stone sculpture, but his artistic output also includes other expressions such as performance, video, photography and text.

-Having obtained his PhD in the Arts at the University of Antwerp in 2021, he currently lives in Antwerp, Belgium, where he practices his profession as an artist, and as an Associate Professor of sculpture at the Royal Academy of Fine Arts.
+Having obtained his Ph.D. in the Arts at the University of Antwerp in 2021, he currently lives in Antwerp, Belgium.